-The students can earn extra credit only if they complete the above during the Programme period (I to V Sem) and based on the following criteria.
-Proof of Completion must be submitted in the beginning of VI Semester.
-(Earning Extra credits is not mandatory for Programme completion)
+The students can earn extra credits only if they complete the above during the programme period (I to V semester) and based on the following criteria.
+Proof of Completion must be submitted in the office of the Controller of Examinations before the commencement of the VI Semester.
+(Earning Extra credits are not mandatory for programme completion)

-Student can opt BEC course/ Self study course to earn one credit.
-They have to Enroll and complete any one of the course during their Programme period before fifth semester (I semester to V semester).
+1. Student can opt BEC course/ Self study course to earn one credit.
+They have to Enroll and complete any one of the course during their programme period before fifth semester (I semester to V semester).

-Self study paper offered by the Mathematics with Computer Applications Department
+Self Study Courses offered by the Department of Mathematics with Computer Applications

 S. No. Semester Course Code Course Title

-1. III semester 17UMASS1 Vedic Mathematics
+1. Semester 17UMASS1 Vedic Mathematics

 2. 17UMASS2 History of Mathematics

 - Student can opt Hindi/ French/ Other foreign Language approved by certified Institutions to earn one credit.
-The certificate(Hindi) must be obtained from Dakshina Bharat Hindi Prachar Sabha and He/ she has to enroll and complete during their Programme period ( first to fifth semester) - 3.
-Student can opt for Type writing /short hand course to earn one credit extra.
-He/she has to enroll and complete the course during their Programme period to obtain certificate through Tamil Nadu Board of Technical Education - 4.
-Student can opt for Diploma/certificate/CPT/ACS Inter/ NPTEL Course to earn one credit extra.
+The certificate(Hindi) must be obtained from Dakshina Bharat Hindi Prachar Sabha and He/ she has to enroll and complete during their programme period (first to fifth semester) - 3.
+Student can opt for Type writing /short hand course to earn one extra credit.
+He/she has to enroll and complete the course during their programme period to obtain certificate through Tamil Nadu Board of Technical Education - 4.
+Student can opt for Diploma/certificate/CA/ACS/CMA foundation to earn one extra credit.
 Student who opt for Diploma/ Certificate course have to enroll any diploma/certificate course offered by Bharathiar University through our Institution.
-Student who opt for CPT/ ACS/CMA have to enroll and complete at foundation level during the Programme period.
-The course content of which shall be equivalent to that prescribed by ICAI/ICMA/ICSI.
-Students who opt for NPTEL course should complete certificate through NPTEL. - Award Winners in Academic/ Representation in Sports /Social Activities/ Extra Curricular/ Co-Curricular Activities at University/ District/ State/ National/ International level can earn one credit extra.
+Student who opt for CA/ ACS/CMA have to enroll and complete the foundation level during the programme period. - 5.
+Award Winners in Academic/ Representation in Sports /Social Activities/ Extra Curricular/ Co-Curricular Activities at University/ District/ State/ National/ International level can earn one extra credit.